rosafilgueira/DARE_SEISMO/processing_elements/CWL_Total_Workflow/README.md

 # Description of CWL workflows:
   - We have run_total.cwl, which runs the full RA use case, calling each cwl workflow:
    - env_prepration.cwl: it creates the enviroment (directories)
-   - dispel4py-download.cwl: it runs the dispel4py workflow (download_FDSN.py) for downloading real/observed data
+   - dispel4py-download.cwl: it runs the dispel4py workflow (download_FDSN.py) for getting real/observed data
-   - dispel4py-misfit.cwl: it runs dispel4py workflow (create_misfit_prep.py) for running misfit preprocess
+   - dispel4py-misfit.cwl: it runs dispel4py workflow (create_misfit_prep.py) for getting the pre-processed synth and observed data
-   - dispel4py-RA_pgm_story.cwl: it runs dispel4py workflow for calculating RA (dispel4py_RA.pgm_story.py)
+   - dispel4py-RA_pgm_story.cwl: it runs dispel4py workflow (dispel4py_RA.pgm_story.py) for getting ground motion parameters and comparing them

 # Results
   - Downloaded data at misfit/data